 Exponential models

-When a quantity changes at a rate proportional to its current size, it can be modeled by the differential equation
+When a quantity changes at a rate proportional to its current size, it is modeled by a differential equation where the independent variable is missing:

 Solution